gokullan/documents/linux_commands.markdown

 -   Adding to `$PATH`: `export $PATH="$PATH:/path/to/add"`

 ## Using `grep`
 - to search all files and folders:* grep -r word dir-name*
+- Pipe with `| sort` to get sorted results (based on filename)
 - see [here](https://askubuntu.com/questions/1164743/how-to-use-grep-to-search-through-the-help-output) on how to search the output `--help`
 - Multiple patterns: `grep 'pattern1|pattern2' file`
 - `grep -- -patternBeginningWithHyphen file` to [search for patterns that begin with hyphen](https://askubuntu.com/questions/1164743/how-to-use-grep-to-search-through-the-help-output)
 - `grep pattern --exclude-dir=dirname --exclude=\*.cpp`
 - `grep -Pzo <pattern>` to do multi-line search patterns
   - The `z` flag takes the entire file(s?) as input as opposed to truncating at new-line (which is the default behaviour)
   - Refer [here](https://stackoverflow.com/questions/152708/how-can-i-search-for-a-multiline-pattern-in-a-file) for alternatives